Ghagga

 Ghagga is a town and a municipal committee in Patiala district in the state of Punjab, India.
-It is located on the Patiala - Patran road and is very near to the border of Haryana.
-Ghagga falls in the Shutrana constituency of Punjab.
-It is famous for the Ghagga Kothi that was owned by the erstwhile royal family of Patiala, which is now under the control of Punjab Police.
+It is located on the Patiala road SH10 and is very near to the border of Haryana.
+Ghagga is very closer to Ghaggar river.
+That river give the name of this town.
+It is famous for the Qila Ghagga Kothi that was owned by the erstwhile royal family of Patiala, which is now under the control of Punjab Police.
+Ghagga have Delhi Amritsar Katra Expressway (NE5) Bharatmala project's Second biggest Toll Plaza After Kalayat.
+Ghagga also fomus for there's biggest Sports Stadium.
+Ghagga is we'll connect with Patiala, Samana, Dirba, Patran, Khanauri, Delhi, Amritsar, Katra, Bhawanigarh and Malerkotla with We'll mainted Roads.